-Former students who have not attended Coastal Alabama for one or more semesters (excluding summer semester) are required to apply for readmission.
+Former students who have not attended Coastal Alabama for one or more semesters (excluding summer semester) are required to apply for readmission, including military service members.
 Applicants who have been admitted previously, but who did not enroll, will be required to apply for readmission.